Top Online Family Nurse Practitioner Programs (2025)

-According to the American Association of Nurse Practitioners (AANP 2023), the largest clinical focus area for nurse practitioners is family practice, at 70.3 percent.
-This means that out of the 355,000 licensed nurse practitioners in the United States, more than two out of three nurse practitioners will study to become family nurse practitioners (FNPs).
+According to the American Association of Nurse Practitioners (AANP 2021), the largest clinical focus area for nurse practitioners is family practice, at 65.3 percent.
+This means that about two out of three licensed nurse practitioners will study to become family nurse practitioners (FNPs).

 These statistics predict good news in the wake of a shortage of primary care doctors, estimated to hit 46,900 to 121,900 by 2032 (AAMC 2023).
 Nurse practitioners (NPs) are helping to bridge that gap.